IMLav/Intro_AI_Pyrat/README.md

 You shouldn't need to download the game from the repository provided in the tutorial : it is already included in the present repository.

 ## Lauching the pyrat Game using deep_q_learning_AI.py using the correct game parameters

+Please make sure you are using Python 3.

 MacOS :
 python pyrat.py -p 40 -md 0 -d 0 --nonsymmetric --rat AIs/deep_q_learning_AI.py --python AIs/manh.py